Skip to main content

 Step 5: Check index stats

 Pinecone is eventually consistent, so there can be a slight delay before new or changed records are visible to queries.
-You can view index stats to check if the current vector count matches the number of vectors you upserted (50):
+View index stats to check whether the current vector count matches the number of upserted vectors (50):

 import time